benadamstyles/Kindling/README.md

 ### Working files

-The files we want to work on are `src/cljs/kindling/core.cljs` and `src/clj/kindling/handler.clj`.
+The main file we want to work on is `src/cljs/kindling/core.cljs` (and maybe `src/clj/kindling/handler.clj`).